 For uncomplicated pregnancies, you should see your obstetrician every 4 four weeks up to the 28th week of pregnancy.
 Between 28 and 36 weeks of pregnancy, visit an obstetrician every two weeks.
 And from 36th weeks to birth, expect to see your obstetrician weekly.

-A gynaecologist must have the proper licenses to practice in Singapore.
-Our centre provides comprehensive care throughout your pregnancy journey.
+We understand that you’re looking for the Top Gynaecologist in Singapore.
+A Good Gynaecologist must have the proper licenses to practice in Singapore.
+Our gynecology clinic in Singapore provides comprehensive care throughout your pregnancy journey.
 We are also an established center for laparoscopic surgeries.

 A doctor’s gender is not directly related to skills and knowledge.
 Some female gynaecologists are better than males, while some male gynaecologists are better than females; it all depends on their credentials and experience.